obidienttraining/skyline-ict-repo/README.md

 # skyline-ict-repo

-# creating a login portal soon
+# Creating a login portal soon
-with ihis  login portal i will leverage on  html, css and javascript for the user interface to ensure perfection in this moudles i will ensure i employ advence pattern.
+with his  login portal, i will leverage on  html, css and javascript for the user interface to ensure perfection in this model I will ensure I employ advance pattern.